hanabi/hanabi.github.io/Reference.md

 ### The Trash Push Prompt & The Trash Push Finesse

-* If you see that a player *Trash Pushes* an unplayable one-away card, it is a signal to you that you have the connecting card.
+* If you see that a player *Trash Pushes* an unplayable one-away from playable card, it is a signal to you that you have the connecting card.

 ### The Distribution Finesse